Deliciously Organic - Carrie Korem, FNTP

 And while the EPA does hold certain regulations on chemical levels in drinking water, the legal limit is often hundreds of times higher than the health standards recommended by scientists and public health agencies.
 Too often, legal limits are based more on what can be achieved in terms of treatment costs, and less on public health.

-How: Use tools to filter the air and water in your home.
-Austin Air Filters and Air Doctor air filters are my favorite.
-I like Clearly Filtered (use the code ORGANIC15 to save 15%) for a pitcher filter option and Berkey for a gravity filter option.
+How: Use tools to filter the air and water in your home.ย Austin Air Filters andย Air Doctor air filters are my favorite.
+I like Clearly Filtered for a pitcher filter option and Radiant Life for a countertop gravity filter option.

 10. Get Outside